fullstackhero/blazor-starter-kit/README.md

 ## About The Project :zap:

-Clean Architecture Solution Template for ASP.NET Core 5.0.
-Built with Onion/Hexagonal Architecture and incorporates the most essential Packages your projects will ever need.
-Includes both WebApi and Web(MVC) Projects.
+BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 5.0 built with MudBlazor Components.

 ### Tech Stack :muscle: